 Spanish 3 Final Assessments

 - Interpersonal Speaking – Listen to each group ask each other questions and evaluate their book in Spanish.
-These any novel question cards help support all students if they get stuck with what to talk about.
+These Spanish Novel Conversation Cards in my store OR any novel question cards on TPT help support all students if they get stuck with what to talk about.
 They also provide support to students with IEPs/504 plans.

 - Presentational Writing – Individual writing assessment was done in class over the topics we have covered in this unit about their book.